paulbaumgarten/pbaumgarten.com/ib-compsci/unit-7/README.md

 Source: https://www.electronics-tutorials.ws/io/io_1.html

-## Digital v Analgue input
+## Digital v Analogue input

-* When would it be more appropriate to use a digital v analgoue input device?
+* When would it be more appropriate to use a digital v analogue input device?
 * How can an analogue input be read by our digital computer systems (suggest: use an analogue input with a Raspberry Pi or Arduino to figure this out)

 What input devices would be best suited for...?